 Many people close their eyes and relax completely during a session; others prefer to talk.
 It's up to you.
 It is your massage, and whatever feels natural to you is the best way to relax.
 Do not hesitate to ask questions at any time.

 The average full body massage treatment lasts approximately one hour.
 A 30 minute appointment only allows time for a partial massage session, such as neck and shoulders, back or legs and feet.
 Many people prefer a 60 to 90-minute session for optimal relaxation.
 Always allow relaxation time prior to and after the session.

 Will the massage hurt?

-This depends on the type of massage and the depth of the strokes.
+This depends on the type of massage and the depth of the strokes, but a massage should never be painful.
 A light, relaxing massage that doesn't probe very deep into the muscles, shouldn't hurt.
 With that being said, there is a 'feels good' hurt and an 'ouch, stop it' hurt.
 A good massage, even a really deep tissue massage, should always stay in the 'feels good' hurt range.

 Pain can be an indication that the muscle is possibly injured or inflamed and pressure should be adjusted.
 Also, pain can cause you to tighten up and negate the relaxing effects of the massage.
 The most effective and deepest massage always works with your body's natural response, not against it.

 Sure, if you'd like to talk go right ahead.
 The important thing to remember is that this treatment is all about you relaxing and enjoying the experience.
 Many therapists discourage talking in hopes that you will relax, let your mind float free and enter a state of massage bliss.

 In many instances, people may feel more relaxed starting off talking, and as the massage progresses, enter quiet states of relaxation.